-Two out of three employers believe that return-to-work interviews have cut employee absence rates, according to a study by Personnel Today’s sister publication, Employment Review
+Two out of three employers believe that return-to-work interviews have cut employee absence rates, so are you doing yours right?

 What is a return to work interview and why is it important?